Posted by Janice De Silva

 In seniors, playing musical instruments and dancing has the positive effect of protecting them against memory loss and cognitive decline when compared to other brain exercises such as doing the crossword puzzle, or physical exercises like walking.

-Do musicians have better brains?
 Interesting question.
-The truth is… The evidence from brain scans of professional musicians shows that their brains are different.
+The truth is… The evidence from brain scans of professional musicians shows that their brains are "different".

 Playing music with others or enjoying live music stimulates the brain hormone Oxytocin… known as the “trust molecule” and the “moral molecule” since it helps us bond with and trust others, having a positive effect on our relationships with others.

-• Increased spatial intelligence… the ability to visualize objects and rotate, transform, and manipulate them; helps students understand how things work or go together.
-This skill is critical in careers like architecture, engineering, math, and computer science.
+Increases spatial intelligence… the ability to visualize objects and rotate, transform, and manipulate them.
+This helps students understand how things work or go together, a skill that is critical in careers like architecture, engineering, math, and computer science.

-Music Therapy Improves the Quality of Life by addressing a patient’s physical, emotional, cognitive, and social needs.
+Music therapy improves the Quality of Life in patients by addressing their physical, emotional, cognitive, and social needs.

-The benefits?… Improved mood, concentration, and motivation, and decreased anxiety, anger, stress, and frustration.
+The benefits?… Music relaxation Improves mood, concentration, and motivation, and decreases anxiety, anger, stress, and frustration.

 The Amazing Way Music Therapy Is Helping Alzheimer’s Patients.